tydar/stomper/README.md

 A Go message queue implementing the [STOMP protocol](https://stomp.github.io/stomp-specification-1.2.html).

+## Examples

+Currently one simple point-to-point messaging example is included at `examples/PointToPoint`.
+Clone the repo, navigate to that folder, and run `docker-compose up` to see it in action.

 ## Install and test latest build from GHCR

 1. Pull from Docker: